Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool evaluates arbitrary Ruby code in Sketchup, which is a specific verb and resource.
-It is easily distinguished from sibling tools that perform modeling operations.
+The description clearly states the tool evaluates arbitrary Ruby code, which is a specific verb+resource.
+No sibling tool does this, making it well-distinguished.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.